 Stalls of different products encircle Ostrovskovo Square, mostly typical Russian products like wooden kitchen utensils, woolen clothes, socks and scarfs, crystal decorations, dolls etc – items that you can also buy from souvenir shops or at the nearby Gostiny Dvor metro station.
 There were also a lot food stalls selling Christmas market staples like sausages and gluhwein and Russian meat breads and pastries.

-I was immediately drawn to the stall with the glittering Faberge eggs fashioned in different articles like pendants or designed religious icons.
+I was immediately drawn buy generic viagra online to the stall with the glittering Faberge eggs fashioned in different articles like pendants or designed religious icons.
 During my visit to the Hermitage Museum I bought one of those pendant and I was very disappointed to find out that the price here is 30% lower, considering that the one from Hermitage was already on a special Christmas discount.

 My lessons on products and numbers proved to be very helpful in shopping at the Christmas market where almost all vendors only speak Russian.